 A great Parkland System is diverse, well-designed and, importantly, well maintained.
-A commitment to the highest levels of park maintenance is crucial to the success of the network and to the individual park spaces that comprise it.
-The Town of Oakville has an excellent track record in maintaining its more traditional suburban parkland network to a very high quality.
+A commitment to high levels of park maintenance is crucial to the success of the park system hierarchy and to the individual park spaces that comprise it.
+The Town of Oakville has an excellent track record in maintaining its more traditional suburban parkland network to an excellent standard of quality.
 Appendix V provides additional explanation for the recommendations that follow.